 - Delay (sec): Delays the warning after n amount of seconds.

 Ekos Alignment Module enables highly accurate GOTOs to within sub-arcseconds accuracy and can measure and correct polar alignment errors.
-This is possible thanks to the astrometry.net solver.
-Ekos begins by capturing an image of a star field, feeding that image to astrometry.net solver, and getting the central coordinates (RA, DEC) of the image.
+This is possible thanks to the StellarSolver library.
+Ekos begins by capturing an image of a starfield, feeding that image to the solver, and getting the central coordinates (RA, DEC) of the image.
 The solver essentially performs a pattern recognition against a catalog of millions of stars.
 Once the coordinates are determined, the true pointing of the telescope is known.

 Often, there is a discrepancy between where the telescope thinks it is looking at and where it is truly pointing.
 The magnitude of this discrepancy can range from a few arcminutes to a couple of degrees.
 Ekos can then correct the discrepancy by either syncing to the new coordinates, or by slewing the mount to the desired target originally requested.

-- Polar Alignment Assitant Tool: Very easy tool to measure and correct polar errors.
-It takes three images near the celestial pole (Close to Polaris for Northern Hemisphere) and then calculates the offset between the mount axis and polar axis.
+Furthermore, Ekos provides the Polar Alignment Assitant Tool: An easy to use tool for measuring and correcting polar errors.
+It takes three images any where in the sky (prefreably close to the celestial poles but not required) and then calculates the offset between the mount axis and polar axis.

-At minimum, you need a CCD/Webcam and a telescope that supports Slew & Sync commands.
-Most popular commercial telescope nowadays support such commands.
+At a minimum, you need a camera and a mount that supports Slew & Sync commands.
+Most popular commercial mounts nowadays support such commands.

-For the Ekos Alignment Module to work, you have an option of either utilizing the online astrometry.net solver, offline, or remote solver
+For the Ekos Alignment Module to work, you have an option of either utilizing the built-in StellarSolver, or remote solver

 - Remote Solver: The remote solver is an offline solver the resides on a different machine (for example, you can use Astrometry solver on StellarMate).
 Captured images are solved on the remote machine.